 - Best for: simple cakes and cupcakes such as this classic white cake, last minute frosting needs, base for intricate designs, when crusting is desired

-- Find the Recipe for American Buttercream here »
+- Find the American Buttercream Recipe here »

 Note: A lighter variation on this buttercream can be made by whipping the butter with marscarpone cheese.